A. The Evaluation Process

 - University and Community Service

-In addition to the procedures outlined below, an evaluation may be conducted at any time at the request of the faculty member or any two of the following: the President of the University, the Vice President for Academic Affairs, the chair of the division in which the faculty member is assigned.
+In addition to the procedures outlined below, an evaluation may be conducted at any time at the request of the faculty member or any two of the following: the President of the University, the Vice President for Academic Affairs, the chair of the department in which the faculty member is assigned.

 B. Faculty Evaluation Procedures